intel/e2eAIOK/README.md

    - To install SDA, use `pip install e2eAIOK-sda`
    - To install DE-NAS, use `pip install e2eAIOK-denas`
    - To install Model Adapter, use `pip install e2eAIOK-ModelAdapter`
+   - To install Deltatuner, use `pip install e2eAIOK-deltatuner`

 ### Install with Docker Environment
 ``` bash